thomas051083/psd-psw/_exclusives-2021/CSC-Clubhouse.md

 		<td>
       <b>Members' Rate for Booking of Function Rooms</b> <br>
       <br>
-			Bookings for Function Rooms must be made in July for <br>
+			Bookings for Function Rooms must be made in <br> July for use/stay from 1 Aug - 31 Oct '21. <br>
-			use/stay from 1 Aug - 31 Oct '21.
-For Function rooms <br>
+			For Function rooms at CSC @ Changi l and <br>
-			at CSC @ Changi l and CSC @ Bukit Batok only. <br>
+			CSC @ Bukit Batok only. <br>
       <br>
       Email respectively for more information or to make <br>
       a booking: <br>